pren1/fans_kalman/README.md

 ```
 new_prediction = kalman_filter.predict_interface(None)
 ```
-The model will not be updated by the measurement, and it will still predict the follower number of the next time step (next 5 minutes).
+The model will not be updated by any measurement, but it will still predict the follower number of the next time step (next 5 minutes).